 Could your email newsletters be hurting your business?
 According to Litmus, approximately 51 percent of users unsubscribe from newsletters that they don’t find visually appealing.

 When it comes to email marketing, there are two paths to marketers focus on: 1) getting to the inbox and 2) engaging with users.
-If you’re newsletter template isn’t seeing the engagement you’ve hoped for,
+If you’re newsletter template isn’t seeing the engagement you’ve hoped for, changes are you have some room for design improvement.

 Here are our top seven tips to help you get your newsletter working for you and driving more sales.